-\textbf{Clinician trials:} The expert clinicians performed the task using the teleoperated control handle.
-While they are not trained to use soft robotic tools, their performance gives insight into the difficulty of the task.
-First, the clinicians were given ten trials on a training maze to gain familiarity with the system.
-Once they were comfortable with controlling the robot, they performed three trials per target on the novel geometries.
-Both clinicians achieved similar success rates to our model.
-They also achieved similar final distances to the goal, as depicted in Fig.~\ref{fig:ablatedist}.
-Despite the similar results, it seems that the clinicians were employing a more cautious strategy - on average, they traversed the geometries slower (4.1 and 3.5 mm/sec vs. 6.3 mm/sec for ours) and used contrast less frequently (injection every 22.4 and 27.8 sec vs. every 7.5 sec for proposed).
+\textbf{Clinician trials:} The clinicians performed the task with the same teleoperated control handle used for demonstration collection.
+Clinician 1 had 25 years of experience in neurointerventions and Clinician 2 had 3 years of experience; neither had ever used the robot or mazes.
+Each clinician completed ten practice trials on a training maze, then performed three recorded trials per target on the novel geometries.
+They achieved similar success rates (Table~\ref{tab:successbase}) and final distances to the goal (Fig.~\ref{fig:basedist}) as our proposed policy.
+Despite similar results, the clinicians employed a more cautious strategy -- traversing the geometries slower (4.1 and 3.5 mm/sec vs. 6.3 mm/sec for ours) and using contrast less frequently (every 22.4 and 27.8 sec vs. every 7.5 sec for the proposed policy).